Equality of hemisphere soft functions for $e^+e^-$, DIS and $pp$ collisions at $\mathcal{O}(\alpha_s^2)$: Equality of soft functions at

 The diagrams ($2\cS$) in \fig{1loop} all have two real gluons, quark/antiquark or ghosts in the final state.
 The eikonal propagators among \eeeppp soft functions look like $\sim 1/(p^\pm \pm i\e)$, where $p = k_1,k_2$ or $k_1+k_2$.
 The onshell delta function $\delta(k_i^2) \theta(k_i^0)$ where $i=1,2$ ensures that $k_{1,2}^\pm \geq 0$, and the integrals over $k_{1,2}$ in \eq{phasespace} thus do not cross over the poles in the eikonal propagators.
 Thus the $i\e$'s can be dropped and these contributions are the same for \eeeppp.

-The vacuum polarization diagrams ($2\cP$) in \fig{1loop} have the same eikonal propagators as the single real gluon graphs at $\cO(\as)$ in \fig{1loop}, and the $i\e$'s in these propagators can be dropped for the same reasons as for 2-real-gluon diagrams.
+The vacuum polarization diagrams ($2\cP$) in \fig{1loop} have the same eikonal propagators as the single-real-gluon graphs at $\cO(\as)$ in \fig{1loop}, and the $i\e$'s in these propagators can be dropped for the same reasons as for 2-real-gluon diagrams.
 The uncut gluon propagator and any propagators in diagrams ($2\cP$) remain the same for \eeeppp soft functions.
 Thus these diagrams make the same contribution to all three soft functions.

 Now we consider the 3-gluon vertex diagrams (2$\cT$) in \fig{1loop}.
 Those diagrams involve a loop with eikonal propagators whose pole prescription changes for $ee,ep,pp$, and we will investigate this integral carefully.